Pruning the Unsurprising: Efficient LLM Reasoning via First-Token Surprisal: Experiments

-\subsubsection{Baselines}
+\paragraph{Baselines.}

-We compare our method against a comprehensive set of baselines: \begin{itemize} \item \textbf{Zero-shot}: The original model without any task-specific fine-tuning. \item \textbf{Original}: The model is fine-tuned on the original, uncompressed CoTs from the training data. \item \textbf{Selective Context}~\cite{li2023compressing}: Identifies and prunes redundant lexical units in the input using self-information, aiming to retain only the most informative tokens. \item \textbf{LLMLingua-2}~\cite{pan2024llmlingua}: Distills GPT-4's token importance signals into a lightweight Transformer encoder, which is trained as a token classifier.
-This approach compresses content using the token classifier. \item \textbf{TokenSkip}~\cite{xia2025tokenskip}: Trains a model to selectively skip less important tokens in a CoT, allowing for controllable compression based on token importance scores. \item \textbf{SPIRIT}~\cite{cui2025stepwise}: Identifies critical reasoning steps by measuring perplexity shifts—steps are retained if their removal significantly increases the perplexity of the remaining text. \end{itemize} Except for the zero-shot baseline, all other methods involve fine-tuning the model using CoTs that have been processed according to their strategies.
+We compare our method against a comprehensive set of baselines. \textbf{Zero-shot} refers to the original model without any task-specific fine-tuning. \textbf{Original} denotes the model fine-tuned on the uncompressed CoTs from the training data.
+Among compression approaches, Selective Context~\cite{li2023compressing} prunes redundant lexical units based on self-information; \textbf{LLMLingua-2}~\cite{pan2024llmlingua} distills GPT-4’s token importance signals into a lightweight Transformer encoder trained as a token classifier; \textbf{TokenSkip}~\cite{xia2025tokenskip} learns to skip less informative tokens to achieve controllable compression; and \textbf{SPIRIT}~\cite{cui2025stepwise} identifies critical reasoning steps by measuring perplexity shifts.
+Except for the zero-shot setting, all methods involve fine-tuning on CoTs processed according to their respective compression strategies.